 You’ve probably heard it before: Much like having a business plan is crucial to launching and growing a business, having a marketing plan is critical to reaching customers and selling successfully.

 OK, great.
 But now what?
-How can you create a marketing plan quickly and simply?
+How can you develop a small business marketing plan quickly and simply?
 First know that marketing is not a single action but a combination of steps that your business takes to identify, attract and retain profitablecustomers.
 It includes everything from market research, advertising, pricing and packaging, to what employees wear, your mix of print and online ads and much more.

 In short, marketing is the very core of your business.
 It’s important to have a plan of attack.
 For example, can you clearly identify your mission and what sets you apart from your competitors?
 It’s tough to market without this knowledge.

 Marketing plans are flexible but generally include your goals, product or service descriptions, target markets, competitive analysis, pricing, distribution methods (print, digital, mobile, etc.) and action plan.
-These 10 steps can help you prepare your plan:
+These 10 steps can help you develop a successful small business marketing plan:

 - Market research: This is how you identify customers’ needs and wants.
 Build a detailed, trait-by-trait profile of your ideal prospects.
 Again, be as specific as possible.
 Later, when you create your marketing messages, aim those messages at those prospects.
 The research does not need to be complex or costly.
 Online research, one-on-one interviews with prospects, informal focus groups and email or web-based surveys are all inexpensive and relatively easy to do.